School Supports

 How does DPS support suicide prevention?

-DPS schools also provide annual training for parents and staff and cultivate community partnerships to support student and family access to affordable and relevant mental health services.
+DPS schools also provide access to annual training for school staff and guardians/caregivers.
+School mental health providers further work to cultivate community partnerships to support student and family access to affordable and relevant mental health services.

 The Student Safety Team supports school communities in the following areas of work that include, but are not limited to: Suicide Risk Review Process, Non-Suicidal Self-Injury Process, Threat Response Process, Individualized Supervision Management Plans, Truancy/Delinquency, and the District Crisis Recovery Team.